Benna96/witcher-3-reasonable-senses-configurable/README.md

    2. Run `pack.bat`
    3. Depending on if the mod is installed yet, either
       - Zip up the contents of the generated `packed` folder & install with [The Witcher 3 Mod Manager](https://www.nexusmods.com/witcher3/mods/2678), or
-      - Make sure `gameDir` inside `_tools\updatecallerinstall.bat` matches your game directory & run `updateinstall.bat` to update your existing installation
+      - Make sure `gameDir` inside `_tools/updatecallerinstall.bat` matches your game directory & run `updateinstall.bat` to update your existing installation
          - This doesn't update any of the files referenced by `.part.txt` files